wix-incubator/rapido/README.md

 ```

 ## API
-*Note - all of the methods regarding evaluation / compilation time support only JavaScript files at the moment, although CSS support is in the works.*
+*Note - all of the methods regarding evaluation / v8 compilation time support only JavaScript files at the moment, although CSS support is in the works.*
 ### Library
+#### Site performance
 ```js
 Rapido.load(url | SeleniumWebDriver, { port, pid })
 ```